-This means less inertia and a lower groundspeed, allowing more time to think and react to obstacles as well as reducing the radius of turns.
+This means less momentum and a lower groundspeed, allowing more time to think and react to obstacles, as well as reducing the radius of turns.

 Flap increases the lift and drag and adversely affects the L/D ratio.
 The increased lift results in a decreased stall speed, allowing safe flight at the lower airspeed.
 The adversely affected L/D ratio means a relatively high power setting must be used to maintain straight and level flight.

 Maintaining the RPM in the normal range means that the continuous use of carburettor heat is not required, and operating temperatures and pressures should remain within their normal ranges.
 However, prolonged use of this configuration may lead to increasing oil temperature.